|

 Are there performances?

-We usually do one or two performances a year.
+We usually do one or two performances a year in Level 2.
 They are completely optional, but are a fun opportunity to try your skills in front of a friendly audience.

 The class is in the Unitarian Church, Is it somehow Unitarian?

-No, the class is open to everyone and is much like a class you would take at any of the improv schools in Manhattan.
+No, I just rent space in the church community room. the class is open to everyone and is much like a class you would take at any of the improv schools in Manhattan.

 longislandimprov[at]gmail[dot]com